getodk/aggregate/src/main/libs/readme.txt

 This can be installed by pulling the Aggregate (Components) sources and running 'mvn install' in the GaeHttpClient project.

-# openid4java-nodeps-0.9.6.662.1.odk-SNAPSHOT:

-This can be built by pulling the Aggregate (Components) sources and compiling the OpenId4Java project.

-You need to install both the parent and jar projects.

-# spring-security-openid-3.2.4.odk-SNAPSHOT:

-This is a merge of deltas that can be built by pulling the Aggregate (Components) sources and applying the spring-security-patch to the corresponding 3.2.4 SpringSecurity sources.

 # odk-tomcatutil:

 This can be installed by pulling the Aggregate (Components) sources